Lakers News: JR Smith Hopes To Change Perception In NBA Bubble

 “It is what it is, honestly,” he said.
 “People are going to have that perception of me.
 I’m convinced of it.
 There’s nothing I can really do to change that except just come every day and dedicate myself, and just be consistent.”

-Smith is yet to make an impact for the Lakers, playing sparingly in both the seeding games and now playoffs.
+Smith is yet to make a significant impact for the Lakers, playing sparingly in both the seeding games and now playoffs.
 He does have familiarity with LeBron James, and Smith’s shooting ability could eventually come up key before it’s all said and done.

 Vogel suggested 10-deep playoff rotation